mrpayne207/cs50labs/helloworld/README.md

 ## How to Submit

 Now let's practice submitting your work.
 Labs and problem sets will be submitted in this way.
 Execute the code below, logging in with your GitHub username and Github `token` when prompted.
+The token will appear as asterisks for security purposes.

 ```
-submit50 marinacademycs/labs/2020/helloworld
+submit50 marinacademycs/cs50labs/2020/helloworld
 ```

-You should have received a message that your code was submitted!
-Follow the link to explore what submitted work looks like.
+You will be prompted to accept the Academic Honesty policy.
+Type yes and your lab will be submitted!
+Follow the link to your results.